 - Written documentation by a personal health care provider. - Immunization records from a previous school (high school or college). - Blood tests (titers) drawn to determine the presence of antibodies to these diseases.
-This process may be completed at University Health Services. - Obtaining immunizations from this Health Center, one's own private physician, or local Public Health Department.
+This process may be completed at University Health Services.

+• Obtaining immunizations from University Health Services, one's own private physician, or local Public Health Department.